olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 19 the script Replace all characters A and c from input to Z and e respectively. in task 20 the script remove all letter c and c from input in task 21 the script reverse its input
+in task 19 the script Replace all characters A and c from input to Z and e respectively. in task 20 the script remove all letter c and c from input in task 21 the script reverse its input in task 22 the script  display all user and their home directory